A Russian who worked at a US consulate is accused of collecting information for US diplomats | Law-Order

 - Russian Federation

-Russia's top domestic security agency said Monday that a detained former employee of the U.S. Consulate in Vladivostok is accused of collecting information about Russia's action in Ukraine and related issues for U.S. diplomats.
+Russia's top domestic security agency said on Monday that a detained former employee of the US Consulate in Vladivostok is accused of collecting information about Russia's action in Ukraine and related issues for US diplomats.

 Shonov was charged under a new article of Russian law that criminalizes "cooperation on a confidential basis with a foreign state, international or foreign organization to assist their activities clearly aimed against Russia's security.''
 Kremlin critics have said that the formulation is so broad that it could be used to punish any Russian who had foreign connections.
 It carries a prison sentence of up to eight years.

 Gershkovich's arrest rattled journalists in Russia and drew outrage in the West.
-The United States has declared Gershkovich to be "wrongfully detained" and demanded his immediate release.(AP) AMS
+The United States has declared Gershkovich to be "wrongfully detained" and demanded his immediate release.(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)